 Finally she recounts that Mrs Sparborough (who Minnie referred to as Sbarboro), “a respectable elderly woman dressed with scrupulous neatness” approached.
 She noticed “two maid servants and some ladies at the window of Mr. Asquith’s house were laughing and clapping their hands, she turned to them protesting gravely: “Oh, don’t do that.
 Oh, don’t do that.
 It is a serious matter.”

 Whereupon she was immediately dragged away by a police officer.

-RCN History of Nursing Society
+RCN History of Nursing Forum

-If you are interested in the history of nursing, the RCN's dedicated history society, records, preserves, explores and shares nursing stories from across the decades.
+If you are interested in the history of nursing, the RCN's dedicated history forum, records, preserves, explores and shares nursing stories from across the decades.
 Find out more about how you could get involved in projects and exhibitions.